|

 burning of steel.

-Discuss how to improve flow of the plastic through the mold and discuss
+- How to improve flow of the plastic through the mold and discuss Flow

-Discuss designing undercuts and discuss advantages and disadvantages as
+- Designing undercuts and discuss advantages and disadvantages as relative

-Discuss general disclaimers on drawings such as "brake all sharp
+- General disclaimers on drawings such as "brake all sharp corners".

 if prearranged with CAD manager of your various company)